microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 # Manufacturing DREAM Demo in a Box Setup Guide

 Please read through the [license aggrement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/Manufacturing/license.md) and [disclaimer](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/Manufacturing/disclaimer.md) before proceeding further.
+DREAM Demo in a Box (DDiB) can be deployed by partners in their own Azure subscriptions.
+Partners can deploy DDiB in a customer's subscription ONLY through the CAPE process.
+For more information, please connect with your local Data & AI Specialist or CSA/GBB.
 **Contents**

 <!-- TOC -->